ball-lightning6/neural-sculpting-paradigm/QUICK_INDEX_en.md

 - generate_checkers_jump_1d_v2.py: Solves a checker-swapping planning problem in a 1D space, which has been used to reveal the limitations of large language models on certain types of reasoning tasks.

+- generate_rain_water_final_showdown.py：To systematically compare how *different algorithmic explanation formats* affect convergence speed, testing the generality of the *decoupling format* idea.

 ## C. Image to Symbol

 - generate_checkerboard_to_binary.py: This is a basic vision-to-symbol conversion task, used to test the model's ability to decode structured information from raw pixel data.